 The child should be seen by the dentist or orthodontist on a regular basis to monitor the progress of treatment with the space maintainer and continue to receive a regular six-month professional cleaning appointment with your dentist.

-Other types of medications that your dentist may suggest include:
+Other types of medications that your dentist may suggest will require a referral to another office:

 - Oral sedation Treatment completed in office where a child drinks a liquid medication and becomes sedated.
 The child is awake but relaxed to a point that the dentist can provide dental treatment in a safe manner.